 Voting Resources

-The upcoming Philadelphia Mayora election is in November and every vote counts!
+The upcoming Presidential election is in November and every vote counts!
 We have pulled together resources that will help with everything from registering, what are some of the issues that will be affected by this election and who are the candidates running for election.
 Check this page frequently for updates on events, important dates and candidate information.

-Important Deadlines - Philadelphia Mayoral Election
+Important Deadlines - 2024 Presidential Election

-November 7th - Election Day and last day for the County Board of Elections to receive mail-in or absentee ballots
+November 5th - Election Day and last day for the County Board of Elections to receive mail-in or absentee ballots

 Find your polling place